christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \epigraph{Anything that can go wrong will go wrong.}{--- \textup{Murphy's Law}}

 Modern real-time distributed systems are expected to be reliable, i.e., to function as expected without interruption, and to be safe, i.e., not to cause catastrophic accidents even if a subsystem misbehaves.
 For a distributed system to be both reliable and secure, it must be designed to be _fault-tolerant_, i.e., the application must be able to cope with node failures without interrupting service.
 In addition, it must also be able to withstand faults without operating incorrectly, i.e., responding to user requests with erroneous or malicious content.
 In large distributed systems, faults will happen - they are unevitable.
+Therefore, fault-tolerance is the realization and acknowledgement that there will be faults in a system.
 There is no system that is 100% fault-tolerant.
 A system that can tolerate at least $k$ faulty nodes is called $k$-_fault-tolerant_.

 \todo{Cite for unevitable faults}